-No, the landlord may not change the locks and may not throw you or any others on the property out without first following the pre-eviction formalities such as posting a 5 day notice, filing a formal eviction complaint, obtaining a final judgment of eviction and the sheriff's execution of a writ of...Read more »
+No, the landlord may not change the locks and may not throw you or any others on the property out without first following the pre-eviction formalities such as posting a 5 day notice, filing a formal eviction complaint, obtaining a final judgment of eviction and the sheriff's execution of a...Read more »

 Also I contact 3 lawyers they also inform me to speak to probate lawyer however they are not helpful because they don’t assist with eviction.
 They advise it’s difficult situation because I’m not the owner even though I’m the estate